agilepro/software-craftsmanship/docs/Error Handling/Message Quality/literal-error-messages.md

 The programmer was translating up to a _higher contextual level_.
 The operation needs to operate on a set of activities.
 There is a data member to represents those activities, so please be sure to deliver activities.
 However, this translation up to the meaning of the error does not help resolve the error.
 Because it implies something that it really does not test for, the error message can be confusing.
 One might even say deceptive.

 It also made some assumptions about the problem.
-The error message made the assumption that if you did not include a data member named “activities” then the programmer simply didn’t know that activities needed to be specified.
-We don’t have enough evidence to conclude this.
+The error message made the assumption that if you did not include a data member named “activities” then the programmer simply didn't know that activities needed to be specified.
+We don't have enough evidence to conclude this.
 All we really know is that a specific data member with a specific name is missing.

 ## Scenario 2